ndrean/geoloc/Readme.md

-# Geolocation with the browser and reverse geolocation with ESRI
+# Geolocation app (PWA-browser), reverse geolocation with ESRI

 Vannilla Javascript ES17 static front-end PWA app to play with `navigator.geolocation` API and `Leaflet.js`

 Features of this app:

-- PWA
+- PWA (on iphone, only with Safari)

 - record your GPS tracks and display it